thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

     * metadata field should actually never appear while fighting, write it in the readme
     * rename all elos to elo1 elo2 etc, and write the dictionnary that translates the name when printing, same with deltas (rename to delta1 etc)
     * investigate wether to user this to manage settings :  https://pypi.org/project/simple-settings/
-    * randomly add a warning that YOU'RE GONNA DIE SOMEDAY
+    * randomly add a warning that YOU'RE GONNA DIE SOMEDAY, along with some stats as to how probable it is
     * investigate how --list and --ranks should differ
     * an argument that opens less on the debug log
     * check wether it works ok for first timer when they just install it and don't know where to begin, if it doesn't crash etc